marijnh/blog/_posts/2025-09-30-addressing-editor-content.md

 subtraction, with line-based addresses you have to always special-case line boundaries, and know the length of lines to even know where those boundaries are.
-This can be made to work, since several editors, including old version of CodeMirror, do it, but moving to flat system in CodeMirror 6 was a huge relief.
+This can be made to work, since several editors, including old versions of CodeMirror, do it, but moving to flat system in CodeMirror 6 was a huge relief.

 In many cases, just having a position isn't enough.
 A cursor at a line